Graduate Diploma in Sports Medicine

 The University of Melbourne is excited to announce that our Master of Sports Medicine course will now be recognised on the academic pathway for Australian Physiotherapy Association’s Sports and Exercise Titling and the Australian Podiatry Association’s (APodA) Sports Career Framework.

-Graduates of this course will be eligible to apply for the APA Sports and Exercise Physiotherapist title or to become a certified Sports Podiatrist.
+Graduates of this course will be eligible to apply for the APA Sports and Exercise Physiotherapist title or to apply for the APodA Certified Sports Podiatrist program.

 Who the course is for